 The difference between the two is the subdivision of the spikes around the inner circle into two rays.
 I liked that, but I also knew a short cut so I wouldn’t lose my mind piecing them.
-If you like the solid rays in the inner circle, just don’t cut them apart (but don’t cut them apart anyway. . . keep reading).
+If you like the solid rays in the inner circle, just don’t cut the patterns for that ray apart (but don’t cut them apart anyway. . . keep reading).

-I have the final four patterns as a group up for sale on Craftsy [and Payhip, if you are purchasing from an EU country that collects VAT].
+I have the final four patterns as a group up for sale on Payhip.
 I will post the tutorials each month until the set is complete.
-The finishing instructions pattern for Shine: The Circles Quilt is also listed on Craftsy and Payhip.
+The finishing instructions pattern for Shine: The Circles Quilt is also listed on Payhip.

 Print four of these out at 100% scale.
 Cut them out, but count as you do this, because on one of these last patterns, I may have missed a beat or two and added an extra ray.
 BUT FIRST!
 To cut down on your EPP efforts, you can leave the rays and the diamond pieces together, cutting them out as a unit.
-I’ll show you what I mean, so please read down further before you snip snip snip.
+I’ll show you what I mean, so please read this entire post before you snip snip snip.